gjurgensen/gjurgensen.github.io/Coq Equality/_posts/2021-08-03-inequality.md

 ).
 {% endhighlight %}

- We could in fact further reduce the term by η-reduction, but I think it is most digestable in its current form.
+(We could in fact further reduce the term by η-reduction, but I'm not sure that enhances readability here).

    Recall that the type `1 <> 2` is equivalent to `1 = 2 -> False`.
 It should be no suprise
    then that our proof term is a function taking a proof term of `1 = 2`, and constructing